Project-Platypus/J3/README.md

 If using Maven, run `mvn javafx:run` from the terminal.

-### Building Native Programs
+### Native Programs

 To build a native application for your operating system, run `mvn clean install`.
 This will generate an installer appropriate for your system, such as an MSI on Windows, inside the `target/` folder.

-Alternatively, we provide official releases for Windows, Linux, and MacOS under the Releases page.
-These releases include the Java runtime, so there is no need to install Java or JavaFX separately.
+We also provide pre-compiled releases for Windows and Linux, available under the Releases page.

+### Platform-Independent Version

+For other systems, you may use the platform-independent release `J3.zip`.
+You will need to install Java with JavaFX support separately (see instructions above).